MP Estate Planning UK

 Key Takeaways

-• Registering keeps trusts compliant with anti-money laundering rules.
+• Registering keeps trusts compliant with anti-money laundering rules under the 5th Money Laundering Directive.

-• Most UK express trusts must register unless excluded by Schedule 3A.
+• Most UK express trusts — including bare trusts — must register unless excluded by Schedule 3A of the relevant regulations.

-• Gather dates, beneficiary details and trustee information up front.
+• Gather creation dates, beneficiary details and trustee information before you start.

-• Penalties apply for late registration or failing to update details.
+• Penalties of up to £5,000 apply for late registration or failing to update details.

-• You’ll receive a UTR or unique reference within days after registration.
+• You’ll receive a UTR (for taxable trusts) or unique reference number (for non-taxable trusts) after registration.

 Understanding discretionary trusts and why registration matters

-Let’s explain, in simple terms, how these arrangements work and why clear records matter.
+Let’s explain, in plain terms, how these arrangements work and why clear records matter for every family that uses one.

 A visually engaging image of a professional office environment representing a discretionary trust.
 In the foreground, a polished wooden desk features a neatly arranged stack of financial documents, including trust agreements, alongside a classic fountain pen.
 A potted plant adds a touch of greenery.
 In the middle, a diverse group of three individuals in formal business attire—two adults discussing over a laptop, and a third person reviewing documents—conveys collaboration and professionalism.
 The background shows a large window with soft natural light pouring in, illuminating bookshelves filled with legal texts and financial reference books, creating an atmosphere of trust and knowledge.
 The overall mood is focused and serious, highlighting the importance of understanding discretionary trusts.
 The angle should showcase the scene from an inviting perspective, drawing viewers into the dynamic interaction.